ntiwari78/Analysis/Report/MainReport.md

 ~~~

-## Newsletter Performance daywise:
+## Newsletter Performance daywise

-### About: It helps to analyze the number of users, newsletter sent,open and clicks for each newsletter day wise for last 15 days
+### It helps to analyze the number of users, newsletter sent,open and clicks for each newsletter day wise for last 15 days

-### Query-1:
+### Query 1
 ~~~
 select
   a.c_date,